apostrophecms/apostrophe-documentation/docs/modules/apostrophe-pieces/index.md

 If `options.permissions` is explicitly set to `false`, permissions are not checked.
 Otherwise the user must have the appropriate permissions to insert the piece.

+For convenience, the piece is passed to the callback as the second argument.
+It's the same piece object, with some new properties.
 ### update(*req*, *piece*, *options*, *callback*) *[api]*
 Update a piece.
 Also invokes the `beforeUpdate`, `beforeSave`, `afterUpdate` and `afterSave` methods of this module.